 To practice Bhramari Pranayama, gently press your right ear cartilage with your right index finger and your left ear cartilage with your left index finger.
 You may also place the rest of your fingers on your forehead and eyes.
 Next, inhale deeply and exhale while making a steady and low-pitched humming sound from the back of your throat.
 Repeat this process a few times, and then gently open your eyes.

-Benefits of Bhramari Pranayama
+Bhramari Pranayama Benefits

 - Reduces stress and anxiety